TeST TST-14J BonusJet: Development and design

 The TST-14J is a Desert Aerospace, LLC modification of the TST-14 motorglider with the addition of a retractable jet engine used for self launching.
 It has a high T-tail.
 It is a mid wing design with straight tapered wings.
 The wing tips carry winglets and there are outboard ailerons, two position flaps and upper surface spoilers.

 The fuselage of the TST-14J is built from two half shells which incorporate the straight tapered fin.
 The fuselage tapers rearwards, producing an arched shape below.
 The tailplane carries a single piece elevator.
 The cockpit has a forward hinged, single piece canopy, and a side hinged passenger canopy.
 The TST-14J has a tailwheel undercarriage, with spatted mainwheels on fuselage-mounted, sprung, cantilever legs.

-The 45 lb PBS TJ-100 turbine engine requires a two-minute cooldown before retracting into the fuselage.
+The 220 lb of thrust PBS TJ-100 turbine engine requires a two-minute cooldown before retracting into the fuselage.
 The prototype was tested by Bob Carlton, an experienced jet powered glider pilot who flies an aerobatic routine in a Super Salto jet powered glider with the same engine.
 Sonex Aircraft also uses the same engine, and hired Carlton to test its SubSonex jet-powered homebuilt aircraft.